Koni De Winter: First call-up by Juventus and 2021–22 season

 On 29 January 2022, he had a luxation of his left shoulder during a match against Feralpisalò.
-On 6 March, De Winter returned from his injury in a 1–0 win against Pro Sesto coming on as a substitute the 85th minute; four minutes later, De Winter scored the winning goal.
+On 6 March, De Winter returned from his injury in a 1–0 win against Pro Sesto, coming on as a substitute in the 85th minute; four minutes later, he scored the winning goal.
 After the end of the season, on 9 July, the defender officially renewed his contract with the club until 2026.

 Loan to Empoli

 On 9 July 2022, the same day as his contract extension with Juventus was announced, De Winter was sent on loan to fellow Serie A side Empoli, with the deal being made official by both teams the following day.

 Loan to Genoa

 On 11 August 2023, he moved on loan to Genoa, with a conditional obligation to buy.

 Genoa

 On 1 July 2024, De Winter was permanently transferred to Genoa ahead of the 2024–25 season, as the club achieved the conditional buy obligation for an estimated €8 million transfer fee.